AbhinavPJ/checker-col216-A2/README.md

 ## Run tests

-From clone this repo inside your assignment root and run:
+Clone this repo inside your assignment root and run:

 ```bash
 python checker-col216-A2/checker.py